BrianLevin/READ-ME-Generator/README.md

  README Generator

  ## Description
- create a README Generator  answering  specific prompts
+ To create a README Generator using node.js

  ## Test

  ```
- By creating your package.json, installing the dependencies,  create the js file, and then running the server
+ By  using the terminal
  ```

  ```
 ## install
-By accessing the npm in the terminal
+by using an npm package then choosing the specific package such as inquiere
  ```

 ## github